 Modern Tight Fit

-We didn’t build this bathroom, but we love it nonetheless.
-For smaller homes, choosing a layout like this is a great way to utilize space and still have a beautiful master bath.
-We love the use of tile in the shower and that there is a rain shower head.
-You’ll also notice that the tile used on the bath matches the tile used in the shower.
+We didn’t build this square bathroom, but we love it nonetheless.
+For smaller homes, choosing a layout like this is a great way to utilize more space and still have a beautiful master bath.
+We love the use of tile in the corner shower and that there is a rain shower head.
+You’ll also notice that the tile used on the bath matches the tile used in the large shower.
+Huge countertop space with double vanities is not usually a part of common bathroom layouts.

 There’s nothing about this project that isn’t appealing to the eye.
 For a small space, it’s really well done.